sarg/sarg.github.io/_drafts/nginx-rsync-storage-solution.md

 title: Configuring http accessible file storage.
 ---

 Our application is producing plenty of files everyday.
-The lifecycle of one cycle is as follows.
+The lifecycle of one file is as follows.
 First we download it from external service, then we save it on a disk, then it is processed once, then it could be moved to archive.
 In the archive files are stored indefinitily.
 I had looked for a distributed file storage solutions and found them over-complicated for my case.